Adapted from Bedsider.org

 Cost: Free!
 Unless you count the cost of batteries :)

-Sterilization is a procedure that closes or blocks your fallopian tubes so you can't get pregnant.
-(Your tubes are where eggs and sperm meet.
+Sterilization is a procedure that closes or blocks the fallopian tubes so someone can't get pregnant.
+(Tubes are where eggs and sperm meet.
 If they can't meet, they can't hook up.)
-Guys also have a sterilization option—a vasectomy blocks the tubes that carry a man’s sperm.
+Males also have a sterilization option—a vasectomy blocks the tubes that carry sperm.
 It's even safer and more effective than female sterilization.
 Talk to a health care provider to learn more and be sure to ask about state and federal requirements, like age restrictions and waiting periods.

 Here's the breakdown: A permanent solution for those who are sure they don't want a future pregnancy.